rdeioris/glTFRuntime-docs/Tutorials/SkeletonRemapping.md

 We have the right name for the bone, but the animations assume the base pose of a model (read: the SkeletonRef) has a very specific rotations configuration (while positions can be different).

-Lucky enough we can copy rotations from a Skeleton Asset to our SkeletonRef:
+Lucky enough we can copy rotations from a Skeleton Asset to our SkeletonRef (withe CopyRotationsFrom field):

 ![Step3_BP_Fix](SkeletonRemapping_Data/Step3_BP_Fix.PNG?raw=true "Step3_BP_Fix")